ocean-tracking-network/otn_field_reporting_standards/_episodes/02-metadata.md

 Generally, equipment is marked with a `y` in the recovery indicator column if recovery is successfully completed during a mission, or `n` if recovery has not yet been attempted for the specific mooring.
 There are other cases which need special consideration in the metadata:

-Marking equipment as lost:
+Recovered equipment:

+ - please enter `y` to indicate successful recovery of the mooring.
-- if there is no communication from a mooring, please mark it as `lost` in the `recovered (y/n/l)` column and include comments
+- if the mooring was recovered but is damaged (ex: flooded equipment) please indicate this in the data_downloaded column with an `n` and include comments

+Non-recovered equipment:

+- please enter `n` if recovery has not yet been attempted for the specific mooring
-- if this lost mooring is later found on station, it can be changed to `found` or another indicator
+- if there is no communication from a mooring, please mark it as `lost` in the recovered (y/n/l) column and include comments.
+If this lost mooring is later found on station, it can be changed to `found` or another indicator
-- if a mooring is "stuck" (release has no communication but receiver is still communicating), please mark it as `failed` in the `recovered (y/n/l)` column and include comments
+- if a mooring is “stuck” (release has no communication but the receiver is still communicating), please mark it as `failed` in the recovered (y/n/l) column and include comments
+- if a mooring was attempted but not recovered for logistical reasons, but it could be on-station (either stuck or recoverable) then enter `unknown` in the recovered (y/n/l) column and include comments.
+The `unknown` status will indicate that more investigation is needed to determine if the mooring is `lost`, `failed`, or can be recovered, and therefore this mooring will need to be serviced again at a future date.

 Found equipment: